hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

 We have had the pleasure of launching a microfrontend feature using trpc, prisma and the cdk.
 While official documentation exists, putting that into practice we encountered a few pitfalls.
-If you are also looking to leverage the power of trpc and prisma on your next app ontop of AWS, this post is for you!
+If you are also looking to leverage the power of tRPC and Prisma on your next app on top of AWS, this post is for you!

 We will first go through a primer on tRPC and Prisma.
 Knowing the why, we will go through the how,